 This complimentary dive coverage covers you in the unlikely event of a dive injury during your entry-level training.
 As a diving-related injury or illness can set you back thousands, it pays to be prepared.
 While you focus on learning to dive and getting comfortable underwater, DAN has you covered should an unexpected incident occur - above or below water

 Description: During the PADI Open Water Diver course, you’ll learn what you need to know to explore the underwater world using scuba.
 Most people find it a rewarding challenge.

 The PADI Open Water Diver course includes three parts: Knowledge Development, Confined Water Dives, and Open Water Dives.
 Knowledge Development covers the principles, concepts and terms you need to know for dive safety and enjoyment.
-During the Confined Water Dives, you learn and practice scuba skills in a pool or water with pool-like conditions.
-You’ll enjoy making one or more minidives, which take you through the same steps you follow when you make open water dives.
+During the Confined Water Dives, you learn and practice scuba skills under controlled lake conditions.
+You’ll enjoy making one or more mini-dives, which take you through the same steps you follow when you make open water dives.
 To complete training you practice, apply and demonstrate what you learn during four Open Water Dives at a local dive site.

 Academic: The PADI Open Water Diver course consists of three main phases:

 You may be able to get college credit for the Open Water Diver course.